eomahony/Numberjack/README.md

 2. In the Numberjack directory, move the folder `available_interfaces/cplex` to `solvers/cplex`.

-3. Run `make` from the Numberjack directory.
+3. Run `make`, followed by `make install` from the Numberjack directory.

 [cplex]: http://www.ibm.com/software/commerce/optimization/cplex-optimizer/